Airport chaos as Scots passengers waiting up to three weeks for missing luggage

 A British Airways passenger whose luggage went missing almost a week ago claims her husband was advised to take his bag on board by airline staff because of chaotic delays in the system.

-Margaret Brennan travelled to London City from Edinburgh airport last Friday with her husband but her case did not appear on the carousel leaving her with no option but to buy other clothes for her short break.
+Margaret Brennan travelled to London City from Edinburgh airport last Friday with her husband but her checked-in case did not arrive on the carousel leaving her with no option but to buy new clothes and toiletries for the short break.

 Six days on, she is still waiting for her missing luggage, which contained a designer watch and jewellery that was a gift from her late father.